containers/podman/docs/source/markdown/podman-system-service.1.md

 Documentation for the latter is available at *https://docs.podman.io/en/latest/_static/api.html*.
 Both APIs are versioned, but the server will not reject requests with an unsupported version set.

+Note: The default systemd unit files (system and user) change the log-level option to *info* from *error*.
+This change provides additional information on each API call.

 ## OPTIONS

 #### **--time**, **-t**

 The time until the session expires in _seconds_.
 The default is 5 seconds.
-A value of `0` means no timeout and the session will not expire.
+A value of `0` means no timeout, therefore the session will not expire.

 #### **--help**, **-h**